emedio/web/content/_index.md

   - block: hero
     content:
       title: Iñaki Tuñón Research Group
-      image:
-        filename: group.jpg
       text: |
-        The research group Medium Effects led by Prof. Iñaki Tuñón is placed at the Department of Physical Chemistry of the University of Valencia, The scientific work of the group is focused on the theoretical description of chemical processes in condensed phases, solution and biological environments, combining theory and simulations.
+        The research group Medium Effects led by Prof. Iñaki Tuñón is placed at the Department of Physical Chemistry of the University of Valencia.
+The scientific work of the group is focused on the theoretical description of chemical processes in condensed phases, solution and biological environments, combining theory and simulations.
       cta: